MicrosoftDocs/azure-stack-docs/AKS-Hybrid/manage-control-plane-nodes.md

 ## Next steps

-In this article, you learned how to manually scale an AKS cluster to increase the number of control plane nodes.
+In this article, you learned how to manually scale a Kubernetes cluster to increase the number of control plane nodes.
 Next, you can:

 - [Deploy a Linux application on a Kubernetes cluster](deploy-linux-application.md).